COMPASS For

 Access Editor from Blunder Detection Tool |

-is often useful to make changes to the data
+to make changes to the data while you are trying

-while you are trying to find and correct errors
+to find and correct errors and blunders in

-can now access the editor directly from the
+the editor directly from the Blunder Detections

-Blunder Detections Too.. |
+Too.. |

 |